contingent workforce recruitment marketing

 Training, education and development.
 Companies offer employees opportunities for advancement through programs that provide upskilling, succession planning and attendance at conferences and webinars.
 They also promote programs that pair an employee with a mentor who can offer guidance and training in a specific area of expertise.

 Perks.
-To foster work-life balance, companies offer flexible work schedules, time off and shorter work weeks; telecommuting via work-from-home schedules; and remote work opportunities for extended vacation and holiday location stays.
+To foster work-life balance, many companies offer flexible work schedules, time off and shorter work weeks; telecommuting via work-from-home schedules; and remote work opportunities for extended vacation and holiday location stays.
 They also train managers to encourage employees to take vacations.

-ATS software is among the many HR tools that play a role in employee retention activities.
+Applicant tracking system software is among the many HR tools that play a role in employee retention activities.

 Employee retention metrics and measuring